-Like all of her fellow Olympic female gymnasts competing in Rio, Oksana Chusovitina is tiny, impossibly agile and explosively fast.
+Like all of her fellow Olympic female gymnasts competing in Tokyo, Oksana Chusovitina is tiny, impossibly agile and explosively fast.

 What makes people do a double-take is her age.

-At 41, Chusovitina is the oldest Olympic female gymnast in history, with the 2020 Tokyo Olympics marking the eighth time she's competing in the Summer Games.
-The 5-foot tall, 94-pound dynamo is representing Uzbekistan and will be vying for a medal in the vault final this Sunday.
+At 46, Chusovitina is the oldest Olympic gymnast in history, with the 2020 Tokyo Olympics marking the eighth time she's competing in the Summer Games.
+The 5-foot tall, 97-pound dynamo is representing Uzbekistan and hoping to qualify for the final in the vault — her specialty — which takes place Aug.
+1.

 So Chusovitina’s longevity and ability to stay in top form is amazing.
 Age really is just a number, she said.

 "On the podium, everyone is the same whether you are 40 or 16.
-You have to go out and do your routine and your jumps,” Chusovitina told The Associated Press.
+You have to go out and do your routine and your jumps,” Chusovitina told The Associated Press in 2016.

 "But it's a pity there are no points for age.”

-She has “no pain, no problems” while she trains, Chusovitina told the agency, adding she doesn’t know how she stays fit and may have her parents’ good genes to thank.
+She had “no pain, no problems” while she trained, Chusovitina told the agency then, adding she didn't know how she stayed fit and may have her parents’ good genes to thank.
 Talking to reporters in 2021, she said she feels good physically.

 It's still a young person's game and as athletes age, they need to adjust their training, but the right genetics paired with the right coaches can result in great performances, said Nicole Detling, assistant professor of exercise and sport science at the University of Utah.